Now that we've covered what managed services are, let's take a deeper look into how a managed services provider protects your company.

 How an MSP Protects You

-When you partner with an MSP, you'll get a very thorough audit into your current equipment and network.
+When you partner with an MSP, you'll get a very thorough audit of your current equipment and network.
 Pieces that are causing challenges will be identified, along with solutions to make sure those challenges disappear forever.
-And, by partnering with an MSP like Restech, you get equipment refreshes every three years.
+And, by partnering with an MSP like Restech, you get equipment refreshes every few years.
 You'll never run into a 10-year-old computer again, nor will you have to worry about it.
 With up-to-date equipment supporting your network and experts constantly monitoring your infrastructure, your chances of falling victim to a cybercriminal are slim.